BattletechModders/SkillBasedInit/README.md

 - [] Tooltips for ability boosted state
 - [] Tooltips for melee bonus to attack, resist
 - [] Change text for Called Shot, Vigiliance
+- [] Check all modifiers to ensure they can be reduced to 0 with high enough stats

 ### Bugs and Issues